MellowMikeYT/Blaine-County-DPSRP/README.md

-# Blaine-County-DPSRP
+# Impulse Role-Play
 All the mods required for the server.

-This Unsanctioned Folder includes the Player location display (pld), scripthookv, scripthookv.net, lamda menu, simple trainer, and a graphics overhaul.
+This ImpulseRP Folder includes the Player location display (pld), scripthookv, scripthookv.net, lamda menu, simple trainer, and a graphics overhaul.